Van cat

-The Van cat (Van kedisi; Pisîka Wanê; Վանայ կատու; Eastern Վանա կատու) is a distinctive landrace (or "natural breed") of the domestic cat found around Lake Van in the Eastern Anatolia region of Turkey.
+The Van cat (Note: Van kedisi; Pisîka Wanê; Վանայ կատու; Eastern Վանա կատու) is a distinctive landrace (or natural "breed") of the domestic cat found around Lake Van in the Eastern Anatolia region of Turkey.

-Van cats are relatively large, have a chalky white coat, sometimes with ruddy coloration on the head and hindquarters, and have blue or amber eyes or have heterochromia (one eye of each colour).
+Van cats are relatively large, have a chalky solid white coat, sometimes with ruddy colouration on the head and hindquarters, and have blue or amber eyes or have heterochromia (one eye of each colour).
 The variety has been referred to as "the swimming cat", and has been observed to swim in Lake Van.

-The naturally occurring Van cat type is popularly believed to be the basis of the Turkish Van breed, as standardised and recognised by many cat fancier organizations; it has been internationally selectively bred to consistently produce the ruddy head-and-tail colouring pattern on the white coat.
+The naturally occurring Van cat type is popularly believed to be the basis of the Turkish Van breed, as standardised and recognised by many cat fancier organisations; it has been internationally selectively bred to consistently produce the ruddy head-and-tail colouring pattern on the white coat.
 However, one of the breed founders' own writings indicate that the four original cats used to found the formal breed came from parts of Turkey other than the Lake Van area.
-The run-together term "Turkish Vankedisi [sic]" is confusingly used by some organisations as a name for all-white specimens of the standardised Turkish Van breed.
+The run-together term "Turkish Vankedisi [sic]" is confusingly used by some organisations as a name for solid white specimens of the standardised Turkish Van breed.